bsmith89/snakemake-boise/README.md

 1. It explicitly documents our pipeline, making communication with colleagues (and our future selves) more efficient.
-2. It allows us to type a single command, `bash run_pipeline.sh`, to reproduce the full analysis.
+2. It allows us to type a single command, `bash analysis.sh`, to reproduce the full analysis.
 3. It prevents us from _repeating_ typos or mistakes.
     You might not get it right the first time, but once you fix something